Organise, a platform for worker rights, raises £570K seed funding led by Ada Ventures – TechCrunch

 Organise, a U.K. startup that has built a platform to help workers organise and campaign for better rights, has raised £570,000 in seed funding.

-The round is led by Ada Ventures, fitting into the VC firm’s remit to back “overlooked markets and founders”.
-Also participating is Form Ventures, RLC Ventures (a seed-stage fund who commit a portion of their profits back to charitable causes chosen by founders), and Ascension Ventures via its Fair By Design Fund.
+The round is led by Ada Ventures, fitting into the VC firm’s remit to back “overlooked markets and founders.”
+Also participating is Form Ventures, RLC Ventures (a seed-stage fund that commits a portion of their profits back to charitable causes chosen by founders) and Ascension Ventures via its Fair By Design Fund.

-Founded in 2017 by CEO Nat Whalley and CTO Bex Hay, Organise describes itself as a “worker-driven network” that provides and range of digital tools and support to enable anyone to start a campaign to improve their working conditions.
+Founded in 2017 by CEO Nat Whalley and CTO Bex Hay, Organise describes itself as a “worker-driven network” that provides a range of digital tools and support to enable anyone to start a campaign to improve their working conditions.
 The idea is to combine the power of collective action, traditionally harnessed by trade unions, with the reach and insight of modern digital campaigns.

-That makes sense. given its founders’ resumes.
+That makes sense, given its founders’ resumes.
 Whalley has a background in political campaigning at 38 Degrees and Avaaz, and also ran ChangeLab, a digital agency building campaigning technology.
-And Hay was formerly the tech director at 38 Degrees, and also ran Amazon Anonymous, leading her to be dubbed “the thorn in Jeff Bezos’ side”.
+And Hay was formerly the tech director at 38 Degrees, and also ran Amazon Anonymous, leading her to be dubbed “the thorn in Jeff Bezos’ side.”

 “With so many people working remotely, it’s harder to share your problems with colleagues or raise issues about work,” says Whalley.
 “When people run into issues around unsafe environments or concerns about unfair pay or maternity rights, they have nowhere to turn for support.
 We provide a way to bring workers together and give them the tools needed to make themselves heard.
-Our platform empowers individuals, groups and workplaces, helping them to affect meaningful change”.
+Our platform empowers individuals, groups and workplaces, helping them to affect meaningful change.”

 Whalley explains that users discover Organise in one of three ways: they’re looking to change something in their workplace and discover Organise as a way to make that happen; they join a campaign someone else in their workplace has already started; or they join a campaign calling for a national-level change related to the world of work.